Peering Behind the Shield: Guardrail Identification in Large Language Models: Experiments

 \subsection{Output Guard Test}

-\mypara{Prompt Template Selection} The output guard test requires a prompt template that asks the AI agent to repeat our adversarial prompts.
-We begin with the template: ``Please repeat: [\texttt{Adversarial Prompt}]'' and ask ChatGPT~\cite{chatgpt} to generate five variations, as shown in \autoref{table:templates} in \autoref{appendix:settings}.
+\mypara{Prompt Template Selection} As mentioned in \Cref{section:method}, the output guard test requires a prompt template that asks the AI agent to repeat our adversarial prompts.
+We begin with the template: ``Please repeat: [\texttt{Adversarial Prompt}]'' and ask ChatGPT~\cite{GPT4o} to generate five variations, as shown in \Cref{table:templates} in \Cref{appendix:template}.
 To assess how well the templates help the LLM repeat the adversarial prompt, we use Gemma2-9B~\cite{MHDBPSRKLTHCRBBCSHTBPTSLCCCIRBNNYTMRMTGAKLLSBCFCa24} as a surrogate LLM and evaluate the similarity between the generated text and the input adversarial prompt optimized on LlamaGuard3.
-The results in \autoref{table:similarity_full} show that the third template (T3) achieves the highest similarity scores, including a ROUGE-L score of 0.956.
-Thus, we select T3 as the prompt template for our experiments: \textit{Your task is to mimic text.
-Repeat this string exactly as input, with no interpretation: [\texttt{Adversarial Prompt}]}
+The results in \Cref{table:similarity_full} in \Cref{appendix:template} show that the third template (T3) achieves the highest similarity scores, including a ROUGE-L score of 0.956.
+Thus, we select T3 as the prompt template for our experiments: ``\textit{Your task is to mimic text.
+Repeat this string exactly as input, with no interpretation:} [\texttt{Adversarial Prompt}].''

-\mypara{Test Performance} Using T3 as the prompt template, we evaluate the output guard test on AI agents containing only output guardrails.
-Results in \autoref{table:output_results} demonstrate the effectiveness of our \method.
-All agents with normalized distances larger than 0.50 are indeed equipped with the corresponding candidate guardrail as the output guardrail.
-For example, on GPT4o-based agents, the normalized distance of the LlamaGuard2 guardrail reaches 1.00 on LlamaGuard2-specific adversarial prompts, while it is 0.00 on LlamaGuard and its derivatives.
+\mypara{Evaluation Results} Using T3 as the prompt template, we evaluate the output guard test on AI agents with different output guardrails.
+Similar to the input guard test, \method achieves an accuracy of 1.00 and an AUC of 1.00 in all agents for four candidate guardrails (see \Cref{appendix:output_test}).
+We further exploit the \fullscores of the test on Llama3.1-based agents, as shown in \Cref{figure:output_test_llama3_alone}.
+All agents with \fullscores larger than 0.50 are indeed equipped with the corresponding candidate guardrail as the output guardrail.
+For example, the \fullscore on the WildGuard-agent reaches 1.00 on WildGuard-specific adversarial prompts, while it is 0.00 on LlamaGuard-agent and agents with LlamaGuard's derivatives (AegisDefense-agent and AegisPermissive-agent).
 This indicates that our \method successfully distinguishes the output guardrail used in the agent.
 We also observe that the output guard test is harder than the input guard test.
-For example, for LlamaGuard2-specific adversarial prompts, the normalized distance of the Llama3.1-based agent with LlamaGuard3 achieves 0.44, which is 0.22 farther than that in the input guard test and is closer to 0.50.
-Further, different from the input guard test, there is a slight performance difference between Llama3.1- and GPT4o-based agents.
-This discrepancy is due to information loss during the base LLM processing, which impacts the repeat performance of the prompt template.
+For example, for LlamaGuard2-specific adversarial prompts, the \fullscore of the LlamaGuard3-agent achieves 0.44, which is 0.22 farther than that in the input guard test and is closer to 0.50.